isaacullah/isaacullah.github.io/_posts/2018-05-09-What-is-Computational-Archaeology.md

 The use of drones, photogrammetry, mobile tablets, and other digital technology has long been a part of my tool kit, however, even if they weren't the aspects of my work that I have emphasized over the years.
 Although I still like to call myself a "Computational Archaeologist," since that's still where the bulk of my interests lay, it's pretty clear that I could just as easily be called a "Digital Archaeologist" as well.
 Moreover, I would be very surprised if there was anyone who did *only* "Computational" archaeology and no "Digital" archaeology, and vice versa.
 You really can't have one without the other.

 Hmmm....
-Maybe I should start calling myself simply a "*Computer-Using Archaeologist*?"
+Maybe I should just start calling myself a "*Computer-Using Archaeologist*?"